 Around 41% of the total land area in the country is used for agriculture.
 As a result, more than 80% of raw materials are sourced from domestic producers at low prices.
 Entrepreneurs in Thailand's agriculture and food processing industries continue to strive to introduce innovative technologies in the agricultural sector, private sector, and other economic sectors.
 The Thai Government and Department of Agriculture, through the BOI Thailand, has been promoting policies that support food production of the highest standard with regards to quality and safety.
 The aim is to expand Thailand's food exports and trade to other sectors and new markets, particularly ASEAN, China, US, India, UAE, Australia, and Russia, while striving for sustainability with regards to things like fossil fuels and soil degradation.

-Food and water resources demand in the central region of Southeast Asia (South-East Asia) will have a continued growth as populations and incomes expand throughout the regions.
+Food and water resources demand in the central region of Southeast Asia (South-East Asia) will continue to grow, as both population and income expand throughout the regions.
 Thailand offers tremendous opportunities for food processors.
-According to the National Food Institute, the Thai food processing industry currently comprises more than 30,000 processed-food factories with annual earnings of about US$25 billion in recent years.
-Major Multinational and Thai industry leaders include companies like: Nestle, Kellogg's, Royal Friesland Foods NV, Saha Pathana Inter Holding, Sasha Farms, Unilever Group Patum Rice Mill & Granary, Thai Union, Dole Thailand, Del Monte, Charoen Pokphand Group, Betagro, Thai Beverage, Kraft, Pepsi Co., Procter & Gamble and Ajinomoto.
+According to the National Food Institute, Thai food processing industry currently comprises more than 30,000 processed-food factories with annual earnings of about USD 25 billion in recent years.
+Major Multinational and Thai industry leaders include companies like: Nestle, Kellogg's, Royal Friesland Foods NV, Saha Pathana Inter Holding, Sasha Farms, Unilever Group Patum Rice Mill & Granary, Thai Union, Dole Thailand, Del Monte, Charoen Pokphand Group, Betagro, Thai Beverage, Kraft, Pepsi Co., Procter & Gamble, and Ajinomoto.

 Other excellent investment prospects exist in the following areas of agricultural production: